dmfay/massive-js/persistence.md

 ## save

-`save` persists a single object to the database.
+`save` performs an upsert.
 On initialization, Massive records your tables' primary key information and uses this to determine whether the object passed to `save` represents a new or an existing row and invokes `insert` or `update` appropriately.
 The promise `save` returns will resolve to the created or modified record represented as an object.

-`save` may not be used with foreign tables, since they cannot have primary keys.
-If you need to persist data to a foreign table, use `insert` and `update`.
+`save` may not be used with foreign tables, since they do not have primary keys to test.

 [Query options](options) for `INSERT` and `UPDATE` statements, and for results processing, may be used with `save` as a second argument.
 However, most of these are of limited utility.